lumirelle/lumirelle.me/pages/posts/manual/windows-setup-manual.md

 Move the downloaded Windows ISO file to the USB flash drive.

-Insert the USB flash drive, enter BIOS and choose it in boot menu.
+Insert the USB flash drive, restart your computer and enter BIOS, then choose your USB flash drive in the boot menu.

 After Ventoy starts up, choose the Windows ISO and just start to install it.